After nomination from exchange student Michelle Dischleit

-Page 2 of 3 - Each family has a local community representative who supports the family and the student as needed and is helpful in arranging students' arrival to the United States.
+Each family has a local community representative who supports the family and the student as needed and is helpful in arranging students' arrival to the United States.
 The community representative coordinates trips and special events for the students and their host families throughout the year, which allows the families to interact with other exchange students in the program.

 Lisa is eager to get the word out about the program and is willing to visit with any family interested in hosting an exchange student.
 "It's good for Mexico High School to have foreign exchange students," she said.
 "They are not a burden to the family or the school, and American students are anxious to discover what life is like in another country.
 It's good for the family, and all you have to do is treat the student like one of your own children."